Frequently Asked Questions

 Q: Do you have WiFi?

-A: In an effort to create a quiet and tranquil location where you can get away from interruptions, we have made an intentional decision to not offer WiFi.
+A: In an effort to create a quiet and tranquil location where you can get away from interruptions of daily life, we have made an intentional decision to not install WiFi.
 We understand that is not what everyone is looking for.
 However, if this is something that appeals to your group, we hope to be on your list of choices as we realize there are many.

 Q: Do you have Air Conditioning?